Bordiga (375 ml) Extra Dry Bianco Vermouth di Torino (37 proof)

 Estate Grown Wine: No

-Grape(s): Piedmontese White Wine / Botanical Infusion
+Grape(s): Piedmontese White Grapes / Botanical Infusion

 Type: Wine - Vermouth & Aromatized